Click here for information regarding remote access training.

 - Microsoft Project Fundamentals

-Course Description: Successfully managing a project requires effective planning and management using best practices in each phase of the project's life cycle.
+Course Description: This project management course applies to government/military, construction/deployment, financial, information technology, health care and other commercial applications, providing a firm grasp of specific steps in the project management process.
+Successfully managing a project requires effective planning and management using best practices in each phase of the project's life cycle.
 This course emphasizes practical approaches to effective project management consistent with the Project Management Body of Knowledge (PMBOK)®.
 The course thoroughly analyzes techniques for dealing with stakeholders throughout the project, managing scope, time, cost, resources, milestones, quality and risk.

 Exercises provide practice creating baseline documents, forecasting staff requirements, managing communications, modularizing work assignments, sequencing activities, implementing quality assurance, managing risk, controlling scope, planning procurement and controlling costs.